micmejia/bible-dump/AMPC/Mark/Mark 10.md

-But when Jesus saw [it], He was indignant _and_ [^g]pained and said to them, Allow the children to come to Me--do not forbid _or_ prevent _or_ hinder them--for to such belongs the kingdom of God.
+But when Jesus saw [it], He was indignant _and_ pained and said to them, Allow the children to come to Me--do not forbid _or_ prevent _or_ hinder them--for to such belongs the kingdom of God.